-- diversifying products and services, customers and distribution channels - > prudent investment management and diversifying by asset type, issuer, sector and geography - disciplined application of pricing standards and underwriting, and extensively testing the risks involved in new products and offerings - > thoroughly managing the business through regular reviews - > safeguarding our reputation by operating a highly ethical business, based on the employee Code of Conduct, and sound sales and marketing practices - increasing returns to shareholders through profitable and growing operations, while maintaining a strong financial position.
+- Diversifying products and services, customers and distribution channels. - Prudent investment management and diversifying by asset type, issuer, sector and geography. - Disciplined application of pricing standards and underwriting, and extensively testing the risks involved in new products and offerings. - > Thoroughly managing the business through regular reviews. - > Safeguarding our reputation and deliver fair customer outcomes through maintaining high standards of integrity based on the employee Code of Conduct, and sound sales and marketing practices. - > Increasing returns to shareholders through profitable and growing operations, while maintaining a strong financial position.